Our Pricing

 Our levels of service reflect how deeply we support each area of your event.
 As the level increases, the work moves from foundational coordination to specialist execution and, ultimately, to full creative and operational leadership.
 This allows events to scale naturally depending on their complexity, production requirements, and guest experience goals.

-• Event Design
+Event Design (Level 1-3)

 Event design shapes the overall environment and visual experience of the event.
 This can include spatial planning, styling, creative direction, and the development of immersive elements that bring the concept to life.
 Depending on the level of support required, design can range from foundational styling and layout planning to fully developed environments with custom builds, renders, and detailed creative storytelling.